Halloween in Italy – the most haunted castles and palaces

 While there’s been no recent viscount or soldier sightings, this is one castle you should visit at your own peril….

 Best boutique hotel in Milan — Antica Locanda Dei Mercanti

-Generous-sized rooms, with high ceilings and a perfect central location is what you can expect at Antica Locanda Dei Mercanti.
-Though the building dates back to the 18th century, its interiors are bright, light, and ultra-modern.
+Extend your stay in the region at the stunning Antica Locanda Dei Mercanti.
+Though the building dates to the 18th century, its interiors are bright, light, and ultra-modern.

 The castle’s most infamous story is the unsolved disappearance of the owner’s daughter, Azzurina.
 The young daughter of the lord of the castle was playing inside the house, and was prohibited from going outside.

 Though the story remains unsolved, there have been recordings of a young girl every five years during the summer solstice.
-We may never know what happened to Azzurina, but it seems she never left Castello di Montebello.
+We may never know what happened to Azzurina, but it seems her spirit has never left Castello di Montebello.